RuiFSP/mlops-2025-final_project/README.md

 > **A production-ready MLOps pipeline for Premier League match prediction with automated monitoring, orchestration, and betting simulation.**

+## 🎓 About This Project

+This project is my final capstone for the **[MLOps Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp)** course by [DataTalks.Club](https://datatalks.club/).
+The course provided comprehensive training in machine learning operations, covering everything from experiment tracking to production deployment.

+### 💡 Motivation

+As a football enthusiast and ML practitioner, I wanted to create a project that combines my passion for the Premier League with the MLOps skills learned throughout the course.
+This system demonstrates:

+- **Real-world application** of MLOps principles to sports analytics
+- **End-to-end pipeline** from data ingestion to production deployment
+- **Production-ready practices** including monitoring, orchestration, and automated workflows
+- **Practical value** through betting simulation and match prediction

+The goal was to build not just a model, but a complete MLOps system that could realistically be deployed and maintained in production, showcasing all the key concepts from the course.

 ## 📋 Table of Contents
 - [🎯 Overview](#-overview)
 - [✨ Features](#-features)